How to Break Breakaway Screws

-- Use on pair of pliers to hold the screw.
-Hold this side tightly Use the other pair of pliers to grab the end of the part you want to remove.
+- Use one pair of pliers to hold the side of the screw you want to use.
+Hold this side tightly.
+Use the other pair of pliers to grab the end of the part you want to remove.

 - Wiggle the end of the screw up and down and side to side with the pliers until the piece breaks off.

 Video Tutorial on How to Break Breakaway Screws

 The design of my cabinet made it difficult to use measuring tape.
 Instead, I simply put the screws into the holes and visually marked where the screw needed to be broken.

 I had a hard time breaking the screw by myself, so I enlisted some help.
 We also did not have two pairs of pliers.
 For most of the drawers, we used a pair of pliers and a wrench.
 That's it, that simple.

 We also added a new cabinet to the other side of the dishwasher.
 For this drawer, we broke the screw while it was in the drawer.
 We put the screws in, but not all the way, so that the part we wanted broken was close to the edge of the drawer.
 We didn't have it all the way to the edge, as we wanted to avoid scraping the drawer.